-343 OSTIF Veracrypt Audit, 2016 https://web.archive.org/web/https://ostif.org/the-veracrypt-audit-results/ and instead encrypt the memory altogether to mitigate some cold-boot attacks.
-More details about this feature here: https://sourceforge.net/p/veracrypt/discussion/technical/thread/3961542951/ [Archive.org]

-344 Veracrypt Documentation, Unencrypted Data in RAM https://www.veracrypt.fr/en/Unencrypted%20Data%20in%20RA [Archive.org]

-- Enable the Veracrypt option to wipe the keys from memory if a new device is inserted (system > settings > security > clear keys from memory if a new device is inserted).
+- Encrypt the memory with a Veracrypt option (settings > performance/driver options > encrypt RAM) at a cost of 5-15% performance.
+This setting will also disable hibernation (which does not actively clear the key when hibernating) and instead encrypt the memory altogether to mitigate some cold-boot attacks.
+More details about this feature here: https://sourceforge.net/p/veracrypt/discussion/technical/thread/3961542951/ [Archive.org] - Enable the Veracrypt option to wipe the keys from memory if a new device is inserted (system > settings > security > clear keys from memory if a new device is inserted).
 This could help in case your system is seized while still on (but locked). - Enable the Veracrypt option to mount volumes as removable volumes (Settings > Preferences > Mount volume as removable media).
-This will prevent Windows from writing some logs about your mounts in the Event logs345 and prevent some local data leaks. - Be careful and have a good situational awareness if you sense something weird.
+This will prevent Windows from writing some logs about your mounts in the Event logs and prevent some local data leaks. - Be careful and have a good situational awareness if you sense something weird.
 Shut your laptop down as fast as possible.